-Table 3-3

-Distribution of Commuter Rail Operational Facilities: Number and Percentage of Facilities by Tract Classification
+Table 3-3 Distribution of Commuter Rail Operational Facilities: Number and Percentage of Facilities by Tract Classification

-Facility Total Number of Facilities iber Facilities Facilities in f in Minority Low-Income Percentage of Facilities in Minority Tracts Percentage of Facilities in Low-Income Tracts
+Facility Total Number of Facilities Number of Facilities in Minority Tracts Number of Facilities in Low-Income Tracts Percentage of Facilities in Minority Tracts Percentage of Facilities in Low-Income Tracts

 Layover facility 11 2 9 18% 82%

 Maintenance facility 5 3 0 60% 0%

 Note: The data pertain to census tracts in the MBTA's commuter rail service area.

 Sources: CTPS and US Census Bureau.